cequoi-ca/BDV102/Module_7/README.md

 node sample-server.js
 ```

-## Tessting the REST API with REST Client
+## Testing the REST API with REST Client
 Create a file sample.rest with the following content for the VScode rest plugin.
 ```
 ###